Solaireis/CWC-Application-Security-Project/Tasks-and-Mitigations.md

   - Cross Site Request Injection(?)
     - Implemented CSRF
+      - Prevents victims from being tricked into sending a malicious request.
+Each request has a unique csrf token.

   - Host Header Injection
     - Generating Paths SAFELY
-      - Attackers can manipulate data in their headers and poison the URL
+      - Attackers can manipulate data in their headers and poison the URL.
       - Using Constants to specify the path instead of taking it from host headers et cetera for absolute paths
       - Using relative urls where Possible